 Sharps, including scissors and tweezers, that have become contaminated with blood or body substances should be disposed of in a rigid-walled, puncture-resistant sharps container by the person that used them.
-The materials, design, construction, colour and markings of sharps containers should comply with:
+Guidance on the design, construction, colour and markings of sharps containers is provided in:

-- AS 4031-1992 Non-reusable containers for the collection of sharp medical items used in health care areas - AS/NZS 4261-1994 Reusable containers for the collection of sharp items used in human and animal medical applications.
+- AS 4031 Non-reusable containers for the collection of sharp medical items used in health care areas - AS/NZS 4261 Reusable containers for the collection of sharp items used in human and animal medical applications.